Eindhoven

 of the future is in your hands.

 Where is the city heading?
-Join us, share your ideas and
+Together, we’ll color in

 Think about tomorrow today.
 Together, we're filling in the future of Eindhoven.